 Absolutely.
 Exposure to air pollutants can be as much as 100 times higher in a building than outdoors.
 The American Lung Association says that most people spend 90% of their time indoors, making it crucial for homeowners to be aware of indoor air quality (IAQ) in Austin.

 Many regular household things contribute to bad indoor air quality, including:

 - Chemicals in parts of carpet, furniture, upholstery and drapes

 - Personal care products

-The snug construction of today's residences also contributes majorly to inferior IAQ.
-Things like weather stripping and storm doors are designed to save on utility expenses.
+The secure construction of today's houses also contributes majorly to inferior IAQ.
+Enhancements like weather stripping and storm doors are used to save on heating and cooling bills.
 However, they also prevent proper ventilation by keeping inside air in and outdoor air out.
-The consequence could be a buildup of contaminants inside your residence.
+The outcome could be a buildup of contaminants within your residence.

-Inferior IAQ can be a direct or indirect trigger of some health troubles.
-Medical professionals have determined that as many as half of all ailments are tied or aggravated by indoor air pollution.
+Bad IAQ can be a direct or indirect source of some health troubles.
+Medical professionals have found that as many as half of all sicknesses are tied or aggravated by indoor air pollution.

 Proper ventilation also is an important part of improving indoor air quality, since it reduces the concentration of indoor pollutants.